Eclipse openDuT

 Proxy configuration

-In case you are working behind a http proxy, you need additional steps to get the test environment up and running.
+In case you are working behind an http proxy, you need additional steps to get the test environment up and running.

-A list of all domains used by the test environment is reflected in the proxy shell script:
+A list of all domains used by the test environment is reflected in the Vagrantfile, see field vm_default_no_proxy in .ci/deploy/opendut-vm/Vagrantfile.

-It is important to note that the proxy address used shall be accessible from the host while provisioning and within
+It is important to note that the proxy address has to be accessible from the host while provisioning the virtual machine and within the virtual machine.

 If you have a proxy server on your localhost you need to make this in two steps: